 Walorski was the representative for Indiana’s 2nd congressional district and was a Republican.
 She served from 2013 to 2022.

 Walorski is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2022 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Walorski has sponsored and cosponsored from Jan 3, 2017 to Aug 9, 2022.
+The chart is based on the bills Walorski sponsored and cosponsored from Jan 3, 2017 to Dec 27, 2022.
 See full analysis methodology.

 Walorski was the primary sponsor of 2 bills that were enacted:

 - H.R.
 6110 (115th): Dr. Todd Graham Pain Management, Treatment, and Recovery Act of 2018

 - H.R.
 3471 (114th): Veterans Mobility Safety Act of 2016

 Does 2 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.